rumca-js/Django-link-archive/README.md

 Each day bookmarks and daily repositories are updated with new data.
 Daily repository is updated when day finishes, then the complete daily data are pushed into the repository.

-Link properties:
- - persistent - set if it is bookmarked
- - tag - set by the users, through forms
- - vote - set by the users, through forms.
-Decides how important the link is.
-Admin can arbitrarily define how long the range is
- - age - set by the users.
-Minimal age that is required to view this link

 ### Bookmarks

  - three file formats: JSON, markdown, RSS